 3. Avoid Repetition

 When I type a word, it must lodge in my brain ready to slip back onto the page.
 Repetition creeps in even when I take pains to avoid it.
-In my last blog, Tales from Lagos, which also decried the use of repetition, I used the phrase “our first challenge” twice.
-Yikes!
-I’ve fixed it now, but it demonstrates how easy it is to make mistakes.
+This is where a beta reader or editor can help us.

 For every rule, there are exceptions, and repetition can be used for effect.
 Lee Child, of Jack Reacher fame, is a master of repetition.
 At the outset of a fight scene, he tosses in a comment, “Somebody was going to have a bad day.”
 Once Jack decimates the opposition, he follows up with, “He (the bad guy) was having a bad day.”
 Perfection.